ebanalyse/senda/README.md

 ## How to use

-We will fine-tune a transformer for detecting the polarity ('positive', 'neutral' or 'negative') of Danish Tweets.
+We will show how to use `senda` for fine-tuning a transformer for detecting the polarity ('positive', 'neutral' or 'negative') of Danish Tweets.
 For training we use more than 5,000 Danish Tweets kindly annotated and hosted by the [Alexandra Institute](https://github.com/alexandrainst/danlp/blob/master/docs/docs/datasets.md#twitter-sentiment) (thanks!).

-First, load sentiment analysis datasets.
+First, load Danish Tweets annotated with polarity.

 ```python
 from senda import get_danish_tweets